Divy1211/AoE2DE_UGC_Guide/docs/general/xs/beginner.md

     Note2: Additionally, the file `Constants.xs` contains a list of constants that can be used in any XS Script.

 3. Now open this file that you just created in your favourite text/code editor!
-If you don't have once already, using [Visual Studio Code (VSC)](https://code.visualstudio.com/download) is recommended.
+If you don't have one already, using [Visual Studio Code (VSC)](https://code.visualstudio.com/download) is recommended.

 4. To begin with using XS, write this basic code in the file: